FAQs

 Bachelor of Science in Computer Science from a program accredited by Computing Accreditation Commission of ABET.

-2. A grade point average (GPA) of 3.0 or better (A=4.0) on all coursework taken prior to receipt of the first bachelor degree,
+AND - A grade point average (GPA) of 3.0 or better (A=4.0) on all coursework taken prior

 OR